LionhardtFAF/MappingScripts/marker_and_unit_transformation/README.md

 <img src=".data/rotation1.jpg" width="200">

-Then we executre the following command to apply 3 rotations of 90 degrees (accumulatively) and copying the units every time:
+Then we execute the following command to apply 3 rotations of 90 degrees (accumulatively) and copying the units every time:

 `lua path/to/mulin-transform.lua path/to/mymap_save.lua  -uct3 --rotate 90 "256, 256" >| path/to/mymap_save.lua`